Relapse Prevention Hotline

 What Is a Relapse?

 A relapse occurs when someone resumes using drugs or alcohol after a period of abstinence.
-A one-time slip is sometimes called a lapse — a mistake that doesn’t necessarily mean returning to old patterns.
-A full relapse involves reverting to previous addictive behaviors, often with escalating use.
-The distinction matters because how you respond in the early moments of a slip can determine whether it becomes a full return to active addiction.
+A one-time slip is sometimes called a lapse.
+It doesn’t necessarily mean returning to old patterns.
+A full relapse means returning to previous patterns of substance use, often with use increasing over time.
+The distinction matters because how you respond in the early moments of a slip can affect whether it turns into a full return to active addiction.

 Relapse triggers are both external and internal.
 Recognizing yours is one of the most powerful tools in prevention.